matiasbeckerle/matiasbeckerle.github.io/_posts/2015-05-24-multiplayer-game-with-nodejs-and-pixijs.md

 ---
 layout: post
-title: Multiplayer game with Node.js and Pixi.js tags : [development, multiplayer, networking, Node.js, Pixi.js, socket.io]
+title: Multiplayer game with Node.js and Pixi.js tags : [development, multiplayer, networking, JavaScript, Node.js, Pixi.js, socket.io]
 ---

 I have been reading about networking for some time because multiplayer games are really fun.
 There is a few models to choose which one fits better for your game but I decided to try with server/client model.